harumuki/thorsten-hans.com/_posts/2018-12-04-inspect-your-kubernetes-inventory-in-no-time-with-asp-net-core-and-kubernetes-client-library.md

 ```

-Next, add a `Dockerfile` to the root folder and let’s bring up a simple Dockerfile for a .NET Core application as shown below
+Next, add a `Dockerfile` to the root folder and let's bring up a simple Dockerfile for a .NET Core application as shown below

 ```dockerfile
 FROM microsoft/dotnet:2.1-sdk as builder